martinjrobins/suitesparse-sys/README.md

 - `build_vendor`: Build the SuiteSparse library from source (currently version v7.7.0)
 - `build_static_libraries`: Build the SuiteSparse library as static libraries
+- `openmp`: Enable OpenMP support in the SuiteSparse library

 Each library in the SuiteSparse library is a separate feature.
 The features are: